careerbehaviorsengineering levelspromotion

 Years Are Easy to Measure

-It's Socially Acceptable
+It Is Socially Acceptable

 It Works as a Rough Filter

-Managers Don't Always Know
+Managers Do Not Always Know

-Some managers can't articulate what behaviors they're looking for.
-"You need more experience" is a catch-all for "I'm not seeing what I expect, but I can't explain what that is."
+Some managers cannot articulate what behaviors they are looking for.
+"You need more experience" is a catch-all for "I am not seeing what I expect, but I cannot explain what that is."
+This is common enough that learning to ask for behavioral specificity — not just general sentiment — is a real career skill.

 The Behavior Framework